reimagined/resolve/docs/read-side.md

 A projection function is used to accumulate the event data in a **Read Model storage**.
 Each projection function takes the storage object and event information.
 The event information includes the aggregateID, timestamp and payload.

 You can communicate with the store using the standard API.
-The code sample below demonstrates a typical Read Model projection function implementation:
+The code sample below demonstrates a Read Model projection function implementation:

 ```js
 [STORY_COMMENTED]: async (